 But Wade couldn’t see anywhere that a piece of paper had been filed or reported.

 “There isn’t even anything on the explosion?”
 Wade realized.
 He had to double check, and then triple check to make sure.
 It seemed crazy that an explosion that had set work back for a month and had claimed a life hadn’t been noted at all.

+“That isn’t just unwise, it’s illegal, isn’t it?”
+Wade said.
+If there was no official report of the accident, then it might as well never have happened.
+There was no report to offer the grieving widow of what had happened.
+There was nothing for investigators—like him—to follow up on.

+What if Union Pacific was at fault?
+They would have to pay compensation.

+What if it was a suspected murder?
+Then the Cheyenne sheriff would have to bring the perpetrator to justice.

+But this...absence though..?
+This was the company avoiding all responsibility of what had happened.

+Anna Turner, Wade suddenly thought.

+She needed answers.
+She deserved answers.
+She was a widow, on her own, probably struggling after the loss of her husbands wage.

+I need to talk to her.
+Ask if Union Pacific ever got in touch with her about the accident.
+Offered a settlement...anything!

-All he found was a note, written badly in the ledger, saying Man ingord.
+All Wade found of any safety concerns or injuries at all was a note, written badly in the ledger, saying Man ingord.
 TOMMY BLAKE.
 Sent hom with pay.

-“Man injured,” Wade translated.
+“Man injured?”
+Wade translated.
 He packed the ledgers away, and returned them to their closet, which he locked and slipped the key into his pocket.
-This was the third accident he’d heard of in less than a month.
+This was the third accident he’d heard about in less than a month.

 Wade locked up the office and saw that the supply teams were busy loading track and boxes of nails onto one of the pump carriages.
-He saw the large red bearded man he had first met here at the site.
+He saw the large red-bearded man he had first met here at the site.

 “Jaspeth?
 Have you heard of a guy named Tommy?
 Tommy Blake?” he asked.